Customizing the macOS menu bar in SwiftUI

 The standard macOS main menu

-We can easily add more top-level menu items or modify items within the standard menus, by applying a SwiftUI .commands modifier to the WindowGroup:
+We can easily add more top-level menu items or modify items in the standard menus, by applying a SwiftUI .commands modifier to the WindowGroup:

 @main